-Body-worn video (BWV) should be activated by armed officers when they are deployed to an incident (or earlier if required within force policy).
+Body-worn video (BWV) should be activated by officers when they are deployed to an incident and in accordance with force policy.

 In the post-incident context, the device should continue to record until their arrival at the post-incident suite and when instructed to turn it off by the PIM or their representative.